jpegleg/osprey_validator/docker/osprey_2/Readme.md

 The demo fixadm also includes proc100 and flush-hydrate examples.

 Compile it and place the resulting binary in pwd of the Dockerfile build :)

+Another difference between osprey 2 and osprey 1 is that osprey 2 includes a key and certificate demo generator called generate_crypt.
+The generate_crypt is for demo purposes.